TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/Faq.rst

 Why don't you use runTests.sh in bamboo?
 ========================================

-For TYPO3 core testing, bamboo has its own specification in :file:`Build/bamboo/src/main/java/core/PreMergeSpec.java` (and a similar nightly setup in :file:`Build/bamboo/src/main/java/core/NightlySpec.java`) and uses an own docker-compose file in :file:`Build/testing-docker/bamboo/docker-compose.yml`.
+For TYPO3 Core testing, bamboo has its own specification in :file:`Build/bamboo/src/main/java/core/PreMergeSpec.java` (and a similar nightly setup in :file:`Build/bamboo/src/main/java/core/NightlySpec.java`) and uses an own docker-compose file in :file:`Build/testing-docker/bamboo/docker-compose.yml`.
 The main reason for that is the bamboo agents are not local processes on the given hardware directly, but are also